gofr-dev/gofr/docs/advanced-guide/using-publisher-subscriber/page.md

 # Publisher Subscriber
-Publisher Subscriber is a architechtural design pattern for asynchronous communication between different entitites.
+Publisher Subscriber is an architectural design pattern for asynchronous communication between different entities.
 These could be different applications or different instances of the same application.
 Thus, the movement of messages between the components is made possible without the components being aware of each other's identities, meaning the components are decoupled.
 This makes the application/system more flexible and scalable as each component can be scaled and maintained according to its own requirement.

 ## Design choice
 In GoFr application if a user wants to use the Publisher-Subscriber design, it supports two message brokers—Apache Kafka and Google PubSub.
-The initialization of the pubsub is done in an IoC container which handles the pubsub client dependency.
+The initialization of the PubSub is done in an IoC container which handles the PubSub client dependency.
-With this, the control lies with the framework and thus promotes modularity, testability, and resueability.
+With this, the control lies with the framework and thus promotes modularity, testability, and re-usability.
 Users can do publish and subscribe to multiple topics in a single application, by providing the topic name.
 Users can access the methods of the container to get the Publisher and Subscriber interface to perform subscription to get a single message or publish a message on the message broker.
-> Container is part of the gofr Context
+> Container is part of the GoFr Context

 ## Configuration and Setup
 Some of the configurations that are required to configure the PubSub backend that an application is to use